RY-Li/Map_the_NYC_Election/README.md

 <h3>About</h3>

-This project provided an open-source pipeline and interactive maps that publish real-time election night results from the 2025 NYC mayoral primary and general election at the most granular Election District (ED) level.
+This project offers an open-source pipeline and interactive maps that publish real-time election night results from the 2025 NYC primary and general mayoral election at the most detailed Election District (ED) level.

-Newsrooms and many institutions release polished maps, but the underlying data and code are usually closed.
-That makes it hard for students, journalists, and community groups to verify results, join their own data, or try new analyses.
-This project fixes that by putting everything—scrapers, processing scripts, and the map—on GitHub under a permissive license.
+Newsrooms and many institutions release polished maps, but the underlying data and code are often not openly available.
+This makes it hard for students, journalists, and community groups to verify results, integrate their own data, or explore new analyses.
+This project addresses that by making everything—scrapers, processing scripts, and the map—available on GitHub under a permissive license.

+The pipeline extracts data from the NYC Board of Elections ENR (Election Night Results) tables in HTML, standardizes candidate fields across party lines, calculates ED-level totals and percentages, and exports tidy CSV files.
+It then joins results with the NYC Department of City Planning's clipped ED boundary data to create a GeoPackage, enabling direct use in GIS tools.
+The accompanying web map provides precinct-level tooltips and easy downloads so others can combine results with open data sets (Census, housing, transit, environmental layers) and explore their own questions.
+The scripts are designed to be future-proof so that they can be reused for future elections—users simply need to change the election ID.

+Since <b>Zohran Mamdani</b> and <b>Andrew Cuomo</b> were the top two candidates in both the <b>Democratic primary</b> and the <b>general</b> mayoral election, maps were created to illustrate spatial continuity and to compare changes in election results as examples of this pipeline's capabilities.
+This project applied the same pipeline to both races to produce the map titled "<b>Map the Election: Mamdani vs. Cuomo - Primary vs. General</b>," which displays shifts in support side-by-side.
+An additional map, titled "<b>Primary to General Election Two-Way Vote Share Shift in Percentage Points</b>," was generated through analysis to quantify the voting changes.
+Subway routes were also added to the maps as an optional reference layer.

+The goal is simple: to make high-resolution election data accessible and remixable so more people can conduct independent, transparent analyses.

 <br>